 Pavements are engineered to distribute stresses imposed by traffic to the subgrade.
 For this reason, subgrade condition is a principal factor in selecting the pavement structure.
-Before a pavement is engineered, the structural quality of the subgrade soils must be evaluated to ensure that the pavement design has adequate stiffness and strength to carry the predicted traffic loads during the design life.
-The expansion and/or contraction potential as well as drainage conditions of the subgrade soils should also be properly addressed before a pavement is designed.
+Before a pavement is engineered, the structural quality of the subgrade soils must be evaluated to ensure that it has adequate strength to carry the predicted traffic loads during the design life of the pavement.
+The pavement must also be engineered to limit the expansion and loss of density of the subgrade soil.